justlostintime/em6502/CONTRIBUTING.md

 **Here are some important resources:**

-[Gambas3 Wiki](https://gambaswiki.org/wiki) for Developers tells you what the tools are for development.
+See the [Gambas3 Wiki](https://gambaswiki.org/wiki) for Developers is tells you what the tools are for development.

-Checkout the https://github.com/justlostintime/em6502/wiki for day to day updates and documentation.
+Checkout the [em6502 wiki](https://github.com/justlostintime/em6502/wiki) for day to day updates and documentation.

-Disscusion: Find us in the Dicussion Board We're usually there during business hours.
+Disscusion: Find us in the [Dicussion Board](https://github.com/justlostintime/em6502/discussions/3) We're usually there during business hours.

 **Testing**
 We have a number of works in progress features.
 Please write Gambas Test examples